Fire tears through historic Atlanta Krispy Kreme on Ponce

 Basketball legend and media personality Shaquille O'Neal bought the store in 2016.
 Shaq told 11Alive's Francesca Amiker in a statement: "I hope no one was hurt and we will bounce back better than ever."

+Jack Farmer, a marketing executive representing the Ponce Krispy Kreme, released a statement which said there was no clear timetable for a return.

+"We are working with authorities to assess the damage and are uncertain at this point how long the shop will be closed," the statement said.
+"However, we plan to reopen the shop as soon as possible.
+In the meantime, our Ponce team members will continue to receive full pay while we identify and offer them roles at other area Krispy Kreme shops."

-The store was a fixture in the fabric of Atlanta life - when thousands of mourners came to the city for Martin Luther King, Jr.'s funeral in April 1968, the Krispy Kreme donated 150 dozen donuts to local churches who were trying to keep the people fed.
+The store has long been a fixture in the fabric of Atlanta life - when thousands of mourners came to the city for Martin Luther King, Jr.'s funeral in April 1968, the Krispy Kreme donated 150 dozen donuts to local churches who were trying to keep the people fed.

+Around the city, Atlantans mourned the damage done to a site where many locals have fond memories.

 Atlanta Fire crews were called to the scene just after 12:30 a.m.